no2key/Scion-Framework/README.md

 # Scion Framework

-Scion Framwork is a PHP 5.5+ framework that helps you quickly write simple yet powerful web applications and APIs.
+Scion Framwork is a powerful PHP5.5+ framework that helps you quickly write simple yet powerful web applications and APIs.
 Scion is easy to use for both beginners and professionals.
 This framework use the latest features of PHP.

 ## Features